tuzmusic/fares-you-can-use-rails/notes/checklist.md

   - login/hello in navbar
 - Slugify deals

+## Access Control
+- Create Admin resource?
+- Access control for Admin routes (deals#create, etc)

 ## Pre-Your deals
 - User edit action
 - User edit (prefs) view

 ## Your Deals
+- New User view - welcome pages (see "Configuring views" in Devise)
+  - Includes deals preferences, so lots of nested attributes here
+- Add login to welcome/splash page (for existing user instead of new visitor)
 - Deals.for_user class/scope method
   - Could also be User#deals, but (1) that would be calling scope methods on Deal anyway, and (2) the project requires scope methods
 - Deals index for users